fabric8io/docker-maven-plugin/doc/manual/external-configuration.md

   used as environment variables.
 The environment variables takes precedence over any other environment variables specified.
 * **docker.extraHosts.idx** List of `host:ip` to add to `/etc/hosts`
+* **docker.fetchLimit ** Number of running and stopped containers to return.
+A value of 0 returns all running and stopped containers.
+Default is 100.
 * **docker.from** Base image for building an image
 * **docker.hostname** Container hostname
 * **docker.labels.LABEL** Sets a label which works similarly like setting environment variables.